handrus/create-drupal-project/README.md

 	 * $argv[2]: "/home/lrcarvalho/Projects/Code/drupaltest1".
 	 	Folder path.
 Folder where thr project will be created and last version of Drupal will be downloaded

-Very very beta script.
-Seriously.
-Indeed.
+Seems a Stable version.
 Fell free to test it.
 Also, fell free to modify or change this script.